Elizabeth Fort, Co. Cork

 Situated within the walls of Elizabeth Fort, one of the oldest and most historic sites in Cork, Parade House offers guests a very central location to explore the history, culture, and wonders of Cork City.

 Elizabeth Fort dates to the early 17th century.
 The fort has played a hugely important role in Cork city since then.
-One of 2 properties available as self-catering accommodation at this site, Parade House sleeps 2 adults and 1 child and offers guests a unique opportunity to stay within the fort walls.
+One of 2 properties available as self-catering accommodation at this site, Parade House sleeps 3 people and offers guests a unique opportunity to stay within the fort walls.
 The walls of the fort offer a fantastic and panoramic view of the city below.
-The other property, Garrison House, adjoins Parade House and also sleeps 2 adults and 1 child.
+The other property, Garrison House, adjoins Parade House and also sleeps 3 people.

 Please note the following important information: